QaeyxL/HandaCraftPH-/README.md

   Some forms lack detailed validation feedback, which may confuse users.
 - **No image compression**
   Uploaded product images are stored as-is, potentially affecting performance.
-- **No admin dashboard**
-  Seller management is done via basic views without a centralized admin interface.
 - **Manual deployment triggers**
   Some deployment platforms may require manual redeploys if auto-deploy is misconfigured.
 - **API rate limits not handled**